 - There is a termination fee charged by some 401(k) providers if you ever change your mind and decide to stop offering safe harbor.

 - It can be relatively expensive, depending on the salaries of your employees.

-Essentially, a safe harbor plan’s main benefit is convenience (less testing hassle and flexibility in contributions) but the downside is that it’s not free, and comes at a slight cost in terms of administrative work as well.
+Essentially, a safe harbor plan’s main benefit is convenience — it offers less testing hassle and more flexibility in contributions.
+However, the downside is that it’s not free and comes at a slight cost in terms of administrative work, as well.